.FLV File Extension

 NOTE: Animate was formerly known as Flash, which was originally developed by Macromedia but then merged with Adobe in 2005.
 Flash became Animate in 2016.

-How do I open an FLV file?
+How to open an FLV file

 You can open FLV files with Adobe Flash Player (multiplatform).
 However, Adobe no longer develops the software and recommends that you uninstall it for security reasons.